For many CIMA students, the Practical Experience Requirement (PER) is the part of the qualification that feels the most unclear.

 When completing your PER, you will also need to rate your level as Developing, Proficient, or Advanced.

+This is not a test, but it should reflect your actual experience.
 Your approver will review your record, and CIMA may audit it, so accuracy is important.

 Each PER entry must be approved by a supervisor, manager, or someone senior who understands your work.
+They are confirming that the experience you recorded is accurate and that you performed the tasks described.

 Keeping your entries clear and realistic makes the approval process much smoother.